Acting together to decarbonise Europe!

 - Follow a collaborative approach for further decarbonisation of the thermal sector by participating in and contributing to the DecarbHeat platform.

-These Guiding Policy Principles will be formally handed to policy-makers of various decision-making levels at the #DecarbHeat Conference in Brussels on 11 May 2017 19:00.
+These Guiding Policy Principles were formally handed to policy-makers of various decision-making levels at the DecarbHeat Forum in Brussels on 11 May 2017.

 Declaration of Support